 Absolutely!
 This sauce is strong flavoured though and isn’t for the faint-hearted.
 However, you can use it as a dip for pretzels or even pizza crusts.
 We do recommend thickening the sauce a little more to be used as a dip.
-Simple mix 1/2 tsp of cornflour (cornstarch) with a tsp of water and stir it into the sauce after the sugar has dissolved.
+Simple mix ½ teaspoon of cornflour (cornstarch) with a teaspoon of water and stir it into the sauce after the sugar has dissolved.
 Cook for a few more minutes to thicken.
 It will thicken further as the sauce cools.

 It can be!
 Make sure that the hoisin and soy sauce that you’re using in this recipe are gluten-free to make it celiac-friendly.